CatGallo/CatGallo.github.io/README.md

 Our machine learning algorithms were built based on the [mHealth Dataset](https://archive.ics.uci.edu/dataset/319/mhealth+dataset), which reports the data recorded by the three sensors described above (a total of 24 features) for 10 different subjects.
 We combined the data files of the 10 subjects thereby obtaining a data frame of over 1.2 million entries.

 To classify the activity performed by the user we tested 3 different models, a K Nearest Neighbors (KNN) n = 6 model, a Support Vector Machine (SVM) model and a Random Forest Classifier (RFC) model with the scikit-learn default number of estimators set at 100.
 Input data were extracted from the time series recorded by all the sensors for the first 6 subjects, by calculating a rolling average and standard deviation over a set period of 4 seconds for each of the available features.
 The RFC model showed the best overall performance with a 92.9% validation accuracy and a 97.9% accuracy on the testing set.
+We have in fact verified that our RFC model can misclassify climbing stairs with walking and knee bends, thereby leading to sporadic errors.

 To predict the average user's HR for the next 5-10 heartbeats, we adopted an LSTM model.
 This time, considering that ECGs can drammatically change from one subject to another, we trained one subject-specific LSTM model starting from one ECG signal of one subject only.
 The training set is nothing more than a sequence of average HR values, with each HR value representing the average of 5 sequential HRs in a portion of the original HR sequence extracted from the ECG signal of the chosen subject.
 HRs can be calculated as 60/RRs, with RRs the distances between siccessive peaks in an ECG signal.
-By comparing the real and predicted average seguence of HR calues for the chosen subject, we got the following errors: mean+/-std: -0.94+/-13.37%, 25th percentile: -9.77%, 50th percentile: -0.14%, 75th percentile: 8.80%.
+By comparing the real and predicted average seguence of HR values for the chosen subject, we got the following errors: mean+/-std: -0.94+/-13.37%, 25th percentile: -9.77%, 50th percentile: -0.14%, 75th percentile: 8.80%.

 ## Contacts
 You can reach me at [LinkedIn](https://www.linkedin.com/in/caterina-gallo) or [GitHub](https://github.com/CatGallo).